josh-hills/Movie-Database/README.md

         - For example, if the movie is a thriller, 5 movies with the thriller genre will be listed.
         - If multiple genres exist for the one movie, then the list will take the top 5 of the first genre unless there are less than 5
         - This is done by taking only up to 5 movies for the similar movie list.

+    - Notifications
+        - When a user you follow writes a review, a notification tab will appear on your profile with that information.